XP-NETWORK/documentation/docs/Multibridge2.0/faq.md

       3. Approximate number of NFTs planned for sending

 3. XP.NETWORK team members will look through the source code of the NFT smart contract
-4. The smart contract will be whitelisted or the initiator will be notified that the smart contract has the code that can harm the bridge therefore, it cannot be whitelisted.
+4. The smart contract will be whitelisted, or the initiator will be notified that the smart contract has the code that can harm the Bridge therefore, it cannot be whitelisted.

   </div>